 Experiments in enhancing QA practices can lead to skepticism and doubt.
 That’s why validating the accuracy of autonomous testing is your bread and butter as a tech leader.
 To build trust in the new system:

-• Cross-reference results: Don’t refuse manual testing.
-Compare AI testing findings with manual testing results.
+- Cross-reference results: Don’t refuse manual testing.
+Compare AI testing findings with manual testing results to validate the effectiveness of AI in software test automation.

 Balancing automation with manual testing